 Attacking and Disrupting Premium Transatlantic Travel

 JetBlue’s goal is apparent: Attacking and disrupting premium transatlantic travel.
-So, pretty much the same what the airline did on U.S. transcontinental routes.
+So, pretty much the same as what the airline did on U.S. transcontinental routes.
 For a round-trip between New York and London, JetBlue’s posh Mint business class is about $500 cheaper than any of its competitors at $1,979 each, a search on Google Flights shows.

 JetBlue’s News York – London Route Isn’t Risk-Free